AdaUchendu/AwesomeTDA4NLP/README.md

 - **Network and topological analysis of scholarly metadata: A platform to model and predict collaboration.** Lance Novak. *Master’s thesis, Purdue University.* (2019) [[link]](https://www.proquest.com/docview/2827703668?fromopenview=true&pq-origsite=gscholar&sourcetype=Dissertations%20&%20Theses)

 #### **FastText**
-- **Topology of word embeddings: Sin- gularities reflect polysemy.** Alexander Jakubowski, Milica Gasic, and Marcus Zibrowius. *Proceedings of the Ninth Joint Conference on Lexical and Computational Semantics* (2020) [[link]](https://aclanthology.org/2020.starsem-1.11/)
+- **Topology of word embeddings: Singularities reflect polysemy.** Alexander Jakubowski, Milica Gasic, and Marcus Zibrowius. *Proceedings of the Ninth Joint Conference on Lexical and Computational Semantics* (2020) [[link]](https://aclanthology.org/2020.starsem-1.11/)
 - **Analysis of word embeddings: A clustering and topological approach.** Jonas Folkvord Triki. *Master’s thesis, The University of Bergen.* (2021) [[link]](https://bora.uib.no/bora-xmlui/handle/11250/2769947)
 - **An analysis of the effect of polysemy on the topology of the latent manifold.** Denis Shehu. *Master’s thesis, Eindhoven University of Technology.* (2024) [[link]](https://pure.tue.nl/ws/portalfiles/portal/333617770/Shehu_D.pdf)